 - Carts for children to push around your store, or ride in

-- Those gumball machines at the “choke points” in every store, the entrance/exit
+- Gumball machines at the “choke points” in every store, such as the entrance and exits

 - Candy and toys in the checkstands

-What are some other strategies you’ve seen?
-Any other ideas or thoughts?
+What are some other strategies you’ve seen, and what other ideas do you have?